openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

     @endsphinxtabset

-## Examples of InferRequest Usages
+## Examples of Infer Request Usages

+Presented below are examples of what the Infer Request can be used for.

 ### Cascade of Models